The Revelation of Jesus Christ

 Now, brothers, concerning the coming of our Lord Jesus Christ, and concerning our gathering together unto Him.—2 Thessalonians 2:1 MEV

 The Lord is coming back for His Church, we will be gathered together before the throne of God.
-This is popularly known as the rapture of the church which is a mystery revealed to the Apostle Paul and explained in the book of 1 & 2 Thessalonians.
+This is commonly known as the rapture of the Church which is a mystery revealed to the Apostle Paul and explained in the book of 1 & 2 Thessalonians.

-After receiving instructions for the seven churches, John then has an experience of being caught up to heaven and brought before the throne of God.
-The Apostle John witnesses the Church worshipping before the throne of God in Revelation 4 and 5.
+After receiving instructions for the seven churches, the Apostle John has an experience of being caught up to heaven and brought before the throne of God.
+There he witnesses the Church worshipping before the throne of God in Revelation 4 and 5.
 The vision is filled symbols that requires interpretations.
 The key to their interpretation is allowing scripture to interpret scripture.
 The context also provides explanation.

-- The rainbow about the throne of God represents grace, (remember God’s promise to Noah in the form of a rainbow signifying grace).—4:3
+- The rainbow above the throne of God represents grace, remember God’s promise to Noah in the form of a rainbow signifying grace.—4:3

 - The 24 elders represent the church of Jesus Christ who have been redeemed and rewarded.
-They have white robes which represents the gift righteousness and gold crowns which represents the believers’ authority in Christ.—4:4.
+They have white robes which represents the gift of righteousness and gold crowns which represents the believers’ authority in Christ.—4:4.
 (The number 24 is found in 1 Chronicles we and 27 and is associated with the service of King David and temple worship.)

-- The seven lamps represent the Holy Spirit, the number seven in scripture always speaks of fullness and completion.—4:5
+- The seven lamps represent the Holy Spirit who always brings illumination, the number seven in scripture always speaks of fullness and completion.—4:5

-- The 4 living creatures represents a special class of angels that are directing worship.—4:6,7
+- The 4 living creatures represents a special class of angels who are directing worship.—4:6,7

 - The Lamb represents the Lord Jesus Christ, the central focus of the chapter.—5:1-7

 - The 24 elders again are clearly identified as believers because only believers can sing the song of the redeemed.—5:8-14